-“I like to write autobiographically, what I’m going through, struggling with, or discovering about myself and life in real time.
-Whether that be the difficulty of living 18 hours away from my family and seeing them grow older all in the name of chasing my dreams (Growing Up), to sharing my love of country music classics (Country Music) to moving to a big city, meeting a boy and falling in love, then moving to his city and calling it my own (Home Town Home).”
+“Like my debut album, this album is very autobiographically, what I’m going through, struggling with, or discovering about myself and life in real time.
+Whether that be the difficulty of living 18 hours away from my family and seeing them grow older all in the name of chasing my dreams (Growing Up), to sharing my love of country music classics and where I get my influences (Country Music) to moving to a big city, meeting a boy and falling in love (Home Town Home).”

 Alli has been featured on CTV’s Etalk, Global Morning Show, CTV Morning Show, CHCH Morning Live, Alive Magazine, SiriusXM, Pure Country Radio, Top Country, Complete Country, Notable Life, The Casey Clark Show, and many more.
-She will be releasing singles from her Factor Funded EP later in 2021 including the highly anticipated TikTok viral hit ‘Country Music’.
+She will be releasing singles from her Factor Funded album in 2021 including the highly anticipated TikTok viral hit ‘Country Music’.

 “I’m looking forward to growing my team and collaborators for the release of these singles and album, and I’m eager to start performing as soon as I possibly can.
 The live aspect is so important to me because you can’t beat that in-person connection you get with those who are supporting your music and helping make your dreams come true.”